Pedro León: International career

 León made his debut for the Spain national under-21 team on 31 January 2007.
 On 6 February, Iñaki Sáez played him again in a friendly with England, in which he was replaced by Juan Mata in a 2–2 away draw.
 He also featured in the 2009 European Championship qualifier against Georgia, coming on for Alejandro Alfaro in the second half a 1–0 away win.

 Picked in the 23-man squad for the final stages in Sweden, León scored in the last game against Finland, but the nation did not progress from the group stage.

 Personal life

-León's older brother, Luis León Sánchez, is a road bicycle racer.
+León's older brother, Luis León Sánchez, was a road bicycle racer.
 His other brother Antonio also played football, but the indoor variety.

 León was not his surname, but he carried it as a middle name in memory of his grandfather and eldest brother, who both died in 2006 (the latter in a motorbike accident), and tended to just go by the name León rather than León Sánchez (as his two brothers), also celebrating his goals by pointing to the sky.